Medical Image Characteristics and Quality Factors

 The relationship of the visual contrast to the physical contrast is determined by the contrast sensitivity of the process.
 Contrast sensitivity is generally expressed as the lowest physical contrast that produces the necessary image contrast for visibility.
 Contrast resolution is an alternate term that is sometimes used for this general characteristic of a medical imaging process. |

-Visibility of anatomy and signs of pathology depend on the contrast that is produced and displayed in the image.
 When the contrast sensitivity is low the result will be low image contrast and low visibility.
 We cannot always detect low contrast sensitivity by just looking at an image.
 We might have an image that appears to have high visual contrast.
 Such an image might be showing some of the high contrast objects like, like bones and bullets, but not showing low contrast objects like soft tissue masses. |

 Each imaging modality has contrast sensitivity characteristics that relate to the type of physical contrast it can image and the lowest physical contrast that can be visualized.
 The contrast sensitivity that is actually achieved then depends on the operating factors used for a specific procedure. |